 In Brazil, a mate gourd is called cuia, and it is often bigger than in other countries.
 Also, the shape of the gourd is different, as it has a wide brim.
 The inside of the gourd is usually softer, and the sponge-like inner surface absorbs some flavors of mate tea, enhancing the tasting experience.

-Your best option for buying a mate cup is to order it from an online store.
+Your best option for buying a mate tea cup is to order it from an online store.

-Next, let’s take a look at the various types of gourds and their properties.
-I will also give you links to buy the best gourds for each category.
+Next, let’s take a look at the various types of gourds and where to buy them.

 This type of gourd actually enhances the taste of your yerba mate tea by absorbing and releasing flavors.